As e-bikes proliferate, so do deadly fires blamed on exploding lithium-ion batteries

 With the rash of fires, delivery workers like Lizandro Lopez say they are now more mindful about precautions.

 “As soon as the battery is charged, I disconnect it.
-You shouldn’t leave it charging for too long,” Lopez told The Associated Press in Spanish, “because if you leave it on there too long, that’s when you can cause a fire.”
+You shouldn’t leave it charging for too long,” Lopez said in Spanish, “because if you leave it on there too long, that’s when you can cause a fire.”

 Los Deliveristas Unidos, which represents app-based delivery workers in the New York area, estimates that fewer than 10% of e-bikes sold in the city have been deemed safe by a third-party evaluator, such as UL Solutions, a product testing company that certifies safety compliance for a host of electrical products, including Christmas lights and televisions.